A Guide to Things to Do In Asheville

 Sliding Rock is closed during high water and severe weather.
 It’s officially open Memorial Day to Labor Day and operates under an ‘enjoy at your own risk’ status during the off-season.

 There are so many playgrounds in and around Asheville that you’re sure to find one nearby.
 We love exploring around town and checking out new ones.
 Each has its own vibe and different types of equipment.
-Our guide to the best playgrounds in Asheville highlights this.

 Make a day of it and stop for lunch or dinner at one of the many Asheville eateries located near playgrounds.
 Some of our favorite playground and food combinations:

 Tucked away on UNC Asheville’s Campus in North Asheville is one of Asheville’s treasures — the Botanical Gardens at Asheville.
 And best of all it’s free to enter!
-Just minutes from downtown Asheville, the Botanical Gardens is such a fun (and did we say free!?) place for kids to explore nature.
+Just minutes from downtown Asheville, the Botanical Gardens is a fun (and did we say free!?) place for kids to explore nature.

 There is a ton of space to roam, as well as grassy areas and picnic tables that are perfect for a picnic.
 Our kids’ favorite activities at the Botanical Gardens at Asheville are picnicking in the meadow, walking around the trail and rock hopping in Reed Creek.
-Read our guide to the Botanical Gardens at Asheville for details.

 The perfectly named Splashville is such a fun way to cool off during the summer.
 Asheville’s only public splash pad is located in Pack Square Park and has lights and water programming.